shakurocom/figma-extractor/README.md

     textStyles: {
       keyName: nameFromFigma => `.v-${getTextStyleName(nameFromFigma)}`,
-      merge: true, // or false - it allows to merge text styles for different screen sizes to a signle style
+      merge: true, // or false - it allows to merge text styles for different screen sizes to a signle style },
-      convertLetterSpacing: 'em', // it can be two variants: `em` and `px`.
-This field allows you to add letter-spacing inside your text styles and converts to stric or dynamic (like percent of font size) measure
-    },
   },
   icons: {